raulpe7eira/customizer/README.md

 ### Platform

-**[Rails](http://rubyonrails.org/)**: It was a choice determined by the validation lab, I decided to face the challenge even knowing very little the environment and I finish the term determined to execute the project with the desire to continue deepening in the platform.
+**[Rails](http://rubyonrails.org/)**: It was a choice determined by the VLab, I decided to face the challenge even knowing very little the environment and I finish the term determined to execute the project with the desire to continue deepening in the platform.

 ### Backend